-Wellkin (formerly OECYC) delivers family mental health care with a focus on children and youth living in Oxford and Elgin counties.
+Wellkin (formerly OECYC) delivers family mental health care with a focus on infants, children and youth living in Oxford and Elgin counties.
 Our programs and services support the needs of each individual while the agency maintains a well-rounded approach that include screening, assessment, treatment, and education.
-The supports and services have no costs attached and a health card isn’t required to access Wellkin.
-We aim to engage and support families/caregivers and peers in delivering care to kids while being responsive to their unique life and family circumstances.
+The supports and services have no costs attached.
+We aim to engage and support families/caregivers and peers in delivering care to infants, children and youth, while being responsive to their unique life and family circumstances.
 We wish that everyone accessing our services will achieve stability through active participation in treatment plans designed to address safe, healthy, and manageable outcomes.

 Oxford Child & Youth Centre officially opened its doors in October of 1987 and was initially located in just one location, on the corner of Dundas and Clarke Street in Woodstock, Ontario.
-We provided a wide range of services for children (0-18 years of age) and their families who resided within Oxford County.
+We provided a wide range of services for infants, children and youth and their families, who resided within Oxford County.

-As of January 1, 2009 the Ministry of Children and Youth Services selected the agency to assume mental health service delivery for children and families in Elgin County as well, at which point we welcomed a St. Thomas office into our support network.
+As of January 1, 2009 the Ministry of Children and Youth Services selected the agency to assume mental health service delivery for infants, children, youth and families in Elgin County as well, at which point we welcomed a St. Thomas office into our support network.
 In February of 2009, we proudly reintroduced ourselves to both communities as Oxford-Elgin Child & Youth Centre (OECYC).